MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    - [Run matching conditions](#run-matching-conditions) to quickly evaluate the quality of your matching conditions (deduplication and match rules) without updating the unified profile.
 The **Run matching conditions only** option doesn't display for single entity.
    - [Unify profiles](#run-updates-to-the-unified-profile) to run matching conditions and update the unified profile entity without impacting dependencies (such as enrichments, segments, or measures).
 Dependent processes aren't run, but will be refreshed as [defined in the refresh schedule](system.md#schedule-tab).
-   - [Unify profiles and dependencies](#run-updates-to-the-unified-profile) to run matching conditions and update the unified profile entity and all dependencies (such as enrichments, segments, or measures).
+   - [Unify profiles and dependencies](#run-updates-to-the-unified-profile) to run matching conditions, update the unified profile entity, and update all dependencies (such as enrichments, segments, or measures).
 All processes are rerun automatically.
+In B-to-B, unification is run on both the account and contact entities updating the unified profiles.

 ## Edit source fields